anubhavmohandas/password_strength_checker/readme.md

 ### Key Highlights of the README:

 1. **Overview**: A brief explanation of what the app does.
-2. **Screenshots**: A place for you to add screenshots of your app (if available).
-3. **Requirements & Installation**: Clear instructions for setting up the app.
+2. **Requirements & Installation**: Clear instructions for setting up the app.
-4. **How It Works**: Details about how the password generation and strength checking work.
+3. **How It Works**: Details about how the password generation and strength checking work.
-5. **Features**: A breakdown of the features and functionality of the app.
+4. **Features**: A breakdown of the features and functionality of the app.
-6. **Contributing**: Instructions for contributing to the project.
+5. **Contributing**: Instructions for contributing to the project.
-7. **License**: Licensing details (this uses the MIT License, but feel free to update it based on your preferences).
+6. **License**: Licensing details (this uses the MIT License, but feel free to update it based on your preferences).
-8. **Contact**: A section for users to contact you for questions or suggestions.
+7. **Contact**: A section for users to contact you for questions or suggestions.